Configuring an SMTP Security Policy

 SMTP AUTH

-Generate a bcrypt hash for a password (cost factor 12 recommended):
+Credentials are stored as bcrypt hashes.
+Generate a hash for a password (cost factor 12 recommended):

 htpasswd -bnBC 12 "" "s3cr3t-p@ssw0rd" | tr -d ':\n'